 Dowelmax in face configuration for smaller drawer (4 dowels)

 Bulkhead/Partition: 15-3/4″ x 31-1/8″ segregating drawer space from cupboard space and to provide additional strength and rigidity.
 Eight double dowels each end on two bulkheads (use distance gauge set at approximately 7-1/2″) Reference from top, affix to two inner verticals on front and rear framework.
 Use 1/2 inch oak faced plywood and 1/4″ dowels.

 To facilitate final finishing, disassemble alll sections and lay out flat.
 Cover dowel holes and surfaces to be glued with painters tape.
 Place the tape carefully so that when the various components are joined, no bare unstained surfaces are visible.
 For cherry I use a conditioner made up from shellac and methyl hydrate , 1 part shellac to 3 parts methyl hydrate.
 Apply conditioner liberally with the grain, rub in and leave overnight.

 Again, the stain is easier to apply with the various pieces flat and no protruding surfaces to cope with.
-Apply liberally with the grain.
+Apply dark walnut stain with the grain.
 Allow to settle and be absorbed by the surface pores, then rub in, removing the excess at the same time.
 Re-do after 24 hours if a deeper slightly darker coat is needed.

 I use a Turbo-Air system together with a water based lacquer for the final coats.
 I built a vertical stand with casters to enable me to rotate the piece during the spraying process.
 I would suggest at least three coats to finalize.